 The opening of the Mediterranean Migration Monologues took place almost exactly five years after the founding of Alarm Phone in 2014, and tells of several cases of sea rescue by this activist network.
 In the five years since, the organization has accompanied and supported 2,800 boats in distress.
 The hotline is available 24 hours a day, 7 days a week, and includes a network of 200 activists from many cities in Europe and North Africa.
 It has developed a continuous infrastructure to support the struggle for the right to freedom of movement.

 The Mediterranean Migration Monologues provide personal and intimate insights into the largely unknown work of Alarm Phone.
 It tells the story of people in distress, who dialed the Alarm Phone hotline, and of the activists who received the call, and their inspiring shared history.

-The Rosa Luxemburg Stiftung–New York Office, together with Goethe-Institut New York and the Zolberg Institute on Migration and Mobility at The New School, is hosting a free performance of the Mediterranean Migration Monologues (in English) of the Bühne für Menschenrechte (Actors for Human Rights) in New York City.
+The Rosa Luxemburg Stiftung–New York Office, together with Goethe-Institut New York and the Zolberg Institute on Migration and Mobility at The New School, is hosting a free performance of the Mediterranean Migration Monologues (in English with German, French, and Arabic subtitles) of the Bühne für Menschenrechte (Actors for Human Rights) in New York City.

 Thursday, November 21, 2019, at 7pm

 Doors open at 6:30pm.
 Seating is limited and will be available on a first come, first serve basis, but we still encourage you to RSVP here.